 The judging panel(s) will include a non–voting Chairman and a minimum of 5 members, of different nationalities, selected among, Master QEP photographers and other photographic experts nominated by the FEP associations.
 The Chairman of the Jury may choose to use more than one panel of judges.
 Each panel of Judges will then judge one or more Categories.
 All Judges will be asked to vote to elect the Overall Winner.
 The sponsors of this competition may be asked to nominate a judge for inclusion in the Jury.
 Judging will take place on- line.
-The names of the judges will be published on the FEP web site after the judging session is over .
+The names of the judges will be published on the FEP web site after the judging session is completed.

 The Chairman of the jury, in cooperation with the FEP CEO, will monitor the voting procedure.
 The Chairman may also call the jury to re-examine an image or a set of pictures should he/she feel necessary or if there is great discrepancy in the scores awarded.

 If a judge knows who created an entered image, the judge must refrain from judging the specific image.
 When in doubt, the Judge should consult the Chairman of the Jury.
 Judges cannot enter the Competition.

 The FEP CEO assists the Chairman, records the scores and signs the official jury report, which is also signed by the Chairman.